akramraza007/restaurant_management/README.md

-# Akram's Restaurant Ordering System 🧾🍕
+# Restaurant Ordering System 🧾🍕

 This is a simple Python-based console application that simulates a food ordering system for Akram's Restaurant.
 Users can view the menu, place multiple orders, and receive a final bill summary.
 The program uses a loop to allow continuous ordering until the user types `exit`.